-14. The ILO has further identified various areas for potential action.
-To be legitimate, all international migratory frameworks should be based on agreements in force.
+14. The ILO has further identified various areas for potential action.5 To be legitimate, all international migratory frameworks should be based on agreements in force.
 The ILO strongly recommends the regulation of employment agencies so as to ensure a more efficient administration of migration.
 Moreover, institutional mechanisms of dialogue between workers, government, employers and non-governmental organizations should be established.
 All this is aimed at ensuring minimum employment guarantees in all countries as provided in the different ILO conventions on occupational safety and health, against forced labour and on discrimination.
 Special attention must be paid to female migration and to ensuring that there is a plan or a programme of action in each State to do away with xenophobia and to promote the positive impact of migration for receiving countries.

 15. While the stakeholders and the parties involved have an obligation to find solutions and best practices to deal with migration phenomena and the related challenges mentioned above, we should also mention that migration harbours a pool of opportunities.
-Migration, among other things, enhances intercultural communication.
+Migration, among other things, enhances intercultural communication and positively contributes to the local economy of receiving countries.
 Remittances contribute to the reduction of poverty, and the acquisition by migrants of skills and knowledge in countries of destination can be put to use their countries of origin.